microsoft/LightGBM/docs/Features.rst

 This is a short introduction for the features and algorithms used in LightGBM.

-This page doesn’t contain detailed algorithms, please refer to cited papers or source code if you are interested.
+This page doesn't contain detailed algorithms, please refer to cited papers or source code if you are interested.

 Optimization in Speed and Memory Usage
 --------------------------------------

 Many boosting tools use pre-sorted based algorithms\ `[1, 2] <#references>`__ (e.g. default algorithm in xgboost) for decision tree learning.
 It is a simple solution, but not easy to optimize.

 LightGBM uses the histogram based algorithms\ `[3, 4, 5] <#references>`__, which bucketing continuous feature(attribute) values into discrete bins, to speed up training procedure and reduce memory usage.
 Following are advantages for histogram based algorithms: